 In April 2014, we traveled up to Boston for the GET (Genomes, Environment and Traits) Conference and swabbed over 80 people from the Personal Genome Project (who had volunteered to go without product for two days!).
 Those analyses are ongoing.

-And check out our new gallery of Armpit Life sampled from our participants.
+And check out our new gallery of Armpit Life sampled from our participants this summer.